There are many myths and facts surrounding the use of eggshells in the garden.

 Here is the video that claim that eggshell doesn’t decompose and thus they do zero work in helping your garden.
 Experiment claim that eggshells can’t be decomposed and they just break into small pieces.

 So, should you use them in your garden or not?

 Eggs are something that we use a lot in the kitchen.
 Yes, it has some nutrients like 34% of calcium and 5 % of organic matter.
 So, how to use them for your cucumber plant?

 As mentioned from above, based on the experiment, eggshells can’t be decomposed quickly.

 Adding them to your compost bin or sprinkling crushed eggshells might not be a good idea.

 Instead, Epic gardening channel recommends drying eggshells and blend them into a powder.
-After that just add this powdered eggshell to your vegetable garden.
+Then just add this powdered eggshell to your vegetable garden or compost.
 These fragments will attract helpful bacteria that eventually break it down.

 Also Read: Best Fertilizer for Chilli Plants

 You might have seen many gardeners put whole eggshells on their plants or in the soil.
 It can’t be effective because nutrients in eggshells aren’t plant ready.

 They must be decomposed to reap their nutritional benefits.